bigyak/wild-yak/README.md

 The state machine is organized as topics, with one topic active at a time.
 A topic is a class defining a method called handle() which receives user input and responds to it.
 The handle() method may also activate another topic as a result of an input.
 All inputs go the currently active topic.

-There are two special topics - rootTopic and defaultTopic.
-The handle method of the rootTopic is invoked when the currently active topic chooses not to handle an input.
-The defaultTopic is the first topic to be set as active during application launch.
+There are two special topics - RootTopic and DefaultTopic.
+The handle method of the RootTopic is invoked when the currently active topic chooses not to handle an input.
+The DefaultTopic is the first topic to be set as active after initialization.

-The full source for the examples below can be seen at: https://github.com/bigyak/wild-yak/blob/master/src/test In fact, going through the tests will be the best way to learn how to use this library.
+The full source for the examples below can be seen at: https://github.com/bigyak/wild-yak/blob/master/src/test Going through the tests will be the best way to learn how to use this library.

 Before doing anything, we need to define four data types: